NasExt/Templating/README.md

 NasExt/Templating
 ===========================

-This lib is help for find layout, view, component templates and fileTemplates in Nette Framework.
+NasExt/Templating extension  is  to search template files for the layout, view, component  templates and single fileTemplates in Nette Framework.

 Requirements
 ------------